 Partnered with a brand and created a great project together?
 Maybe you co-hosted a popular event with their help?
 Or maybe, you simply had a great response on social media thanks to that last photo shoot or blog collaboration.

-Either way, this is a great opportunity to recycle your content like a pro and highlight your best partnerships yet.
-It’s also a good time to strengthen your relationship with suppliers – give them some TLC.
+Either way, this is a great opportunity to recycle your content like a pro and highlight your best partnerships.
+It's also a good time to strengthen your relationship with suppliers - give them some TLC.
 And if your partners have a discount you could offer to your customers, everybody can share in the Thanksgiving joy!

 — SocialMedia Examiner (@SMExaminer) 12 November 2016